ValdemarGr/gql/docs/server/integrations/relational.md

   _ <- reassociate[Option](select(int4, void"42"))
 } yield ht

-// we can even perform them before the join val q2 = reassociate[Option](select(text, void"'john doe'")).flatMap(_ => q1)
+// we can perform reassociation before out join also val q2 = reassociate[Option](select(text, void"'john doe'")).flatMap(_ => q1)

 // we can also change the result structure after reassociation